Nuffle-Labs/docs/protocol.md

 ### Settlement Events

 Settlement events are accounted for the shareholders in the shard by a public bulletin involved in the network and witnessable by the storage component.
-Participants involved in the attestation are therefore publically bound to any signature share they provided.
+Participants involved in the attestation are therefore publicly bound to any signature share they provided.
 Each event is natively settled on the restaking platform.

 For rewards, the platform distributes based on the blockchain it chooses it's base, or in the greenfield nuff-aware systems, it can follow the dynamic fork-choice of the strategy while rewarding according to the semantics of the strategy.